Women's suffrage in the Spanish Second Republic period: 1933 Elections

 For the first time, for the 19 November 1933 elections, women were permitted to vote in the national elections.
 They had earned the constitutional right to vote after the measure was adopted on 1 October 1931.
 In many places, the number of women exceeded the number of men at the polls, with over seven million women casting a ballot.
 The victory of conservative factions in the 1933 elections was blamed on women, and their voting practices in that election.
 They were viewed as being controlled by the Church.
-Basque women were able to go to the polls in regional elections 15 days before the national elections on 5 November 1933.
+Basque women were able to go to the polls in a regional autonomy referendum 15 days before the national elections on 5 November 1933.
 La Voz de Guipúzcoa newspaper in Donostia said of the day, "It was Sunday when, for the first time in our city, the women went to the ballotbox, consulted for the issue of their vote in favor of the Statute.
 And the woman answered, coming in greater numbers than the male at first hour, as soon as the tables were set up at eight o'clock in the morning."

 Campoamor, along with Kent, lost her seat in the Cortes following the 1933 elections.
 The most active of the three women elected in 1931, she had been heckled in the congress during her two-year term for supporting divorce.
 She continued to serve in government with an appointment as head of Public Welfare later that year.
 However, she left her post in 1934 protesting the government response to the 1934 Revolution of Asturias.

 Nelken faced similar problems in the Cortes.
 Her mother was French and her father was a German Jew.
 As a consequence, before she was allowed to sit in 1931, Nelken had to go through special bureaucratic procedures to insure she was a naturalized Spanish citizen.
 Her political interests were looked down upon by her male peers, including Prime Minister Manuel Azaña.
 Her feminist beliefs worried and threatened her male colleagues in the Cortes.
 Despite this, she was re-elected in 1933, facing attacks in the media.
 She proved a constant irritant to male party members who sometimes resorted to racist attacks in the Cortes to quieten her down.
 Still, she persevered, winning at the elections in 1931, 1933 and 1936.
 Disillusionment with the party led her to change membership to the Communist Party in 1937.